August 4th 2021

 7 exercises to boost your mental health

-October 5th 2017 / 0 comment
+May 7th 2020 / 0 comment

-We all know that working out can make us more powerful in terms of physical strength, but how many of us map out fitness goals with the aim of seeing our mental health improve?
-‘Runner’s high’ is a well known endorphin fuelled phenomenon, but it’s not just sprinting into the distance that gives your mood a leg-up, as a study by researchers at University College London found that increasing activity levels from nothing to taking part in three exercise sessions a week reduced the risk of depression by around 20 per cent.
+The most popular form of exercise according to the survey is running: ‘runner’s high’ is a well-known endorphin fuelled phenomenon, but it’s not just sprinting into the distance that gives your mood a leg-up; a study by researchers at University College London found that increasing activity levels from nothing to taking part in three exercise sessions a week reduced the risk of depression by around 20 per cent.

 From reduced anxiety to clearer thinking and increased self-esteem when we see positive changes to our physical fitness or social life, working out really can be a great way to work through mental health problems, but finding the right kind of exercise and environment can be key to reaping the psychological rewards of getting sweaty.
 Here are a few ideas of activities that have been known to give mental health sufferers a lift, other in more ways than one…